 The purpose of World Suicide Prevention Day is to raise global awareness that suicide can be prevented.
 The need for a focus on suicide prevention is driven by the alarming national and international statistics, including:

-- (On average) 135 people are affected by each suicide death, meaning that 108 million people are bereaved by suicide worldwide every year
+- (On average) 135 people are affected by each suicide death (Cerel, 2018), meaning that 94.5 million people are bereaved by suicide worldwide every year

 - Depression is the most common psychiatric disorder in people who die by suicide (IASP, 2020)

 - Suicide is the third leading cause of death in 15-19-year-olds (WHO, 2020)

 You may worry that you may not say the ‘right thing’, but actually what’s most important is that you have let them know that you have noticed and that you care.

 If you have personally lost a family member, a partner, a friend, an acquaintance, a colleague, or been impacted by the suicide of a public figure, you may well have intimate knowledge of how suicide affects not only you, as an individual, but how the impact ripples out in families, friendship groups, schools, and society in general.
 Every single suicide is a loss.
 Not only of the person in your life, whether that be a personal relationship, or someone who has influence in your life, but it’s a loss of potential; what might have been.